daniellefv/bdd-natural-language-gherkin/README.md

 # bdd-natural-language-gherkin

-## BDD - Behaviour-Driven Development using natural language and Gherkin
+## BDD - Behaviour-Driven Development using natural language (Gherkin)

 _“Making it possible for collaboration between the technical and non-technical teams to run with improved efficiency.”_